-8. CONCLUSIONS
+7. CONCLUSIONS

-The aim of the survey was to locate, identify, evaluate and document sites, objects and structures of cultural significance found within the area in which it is proposed to continue ashing.
+The aim of the survey was to locate, identify, evaluate and document sites, objects and structures of cultural significance found within the area in which it is proposed to develop the ashing facility and the rerouting of existing infrastructure.

 The cultural landscape qualities of the region essentially consist of one component.
-This is a rural area in which the human occupation is made up of a pre-colonial element (Stone Age and Iron Age) as well as a much later colonial (farmer and industrial) component.
+The first is a rural area in which the human occupation is made up of a pre-colonial element (Iron Age) as well as a much later colonial (farmer and industrial) component.